-This stacked pumpkins topiary is the cutest Halloween decoration for the front porch!
+This stacked pumpkin topiary is the cutest Halloween decoration for the front porch!
 Easy to make and fun for all ages, they light up and can be broken down for storage when not in use.

-- 3/4 inch dowel rod
+- ¾ inch dowel rod

-- Drill and 3/4 inch bit
+- Drill and ¾ inch bit to make holes

 - Spanish moss

-These pumpkins come with lights, but you can easily add your own with a simple flameless candle like these.
-Cut a small hole in the back to insert the candle.
+My pumpkins came with lights, but you can easily add your own with a simple flameless candle like these.
+If it can’t be inserted through the face, cut a small hole in the back.
 Keep the “cork” and replace it after insertion.

 Looking for more fun Halloween decorations?
 These are spooky fun!

 - Layered Midnight Dreary Halloween Mantle

 - 5 minute decorative candles